knivey/lolbot/scripts/codesand/README.md

   * Want to be able to show in channel reply that it timed out.
 * How OOM and forkbomb etc gets handled
   * Forkbombs I think will be handled ok with timeout and default ulimits
-  * OOM not sure but I would hope the app is victim of failed malloc and the kernel memory killer doesnt get stupid
+  * OOM hope and pray